masternodeh/0-docs/docs/relay/relaylaunch.md

 ### Website/url

-A new website and a new URL will be created
+A new website will be live soon: https://www.relaychain.com/

 ### The $RELAY token